WordPress Plugin

 Overview

 The TransX402 WordPress plugin enables site owners to monetize content with IDRX micropayments — no coding required.
-Just install the plugin, enter your API key, set prices in IDR, and toggle paywalls on individual posts or pages.
+Just install the plugin, enter your API key and merchant wallet, set prices in IDR, and toggle paywalls on individual posts or pages.

 This is the first x402 plugin in the WordPress ecosystem — no other x402 WordPress plugin exists yet.